 Ready for her furever!

 Why hello there, hooman!
 My name is Caddie.
-I am a 1-year-and-nine-month-old, spayed female, Shepherd Mix weighing around 55 lbs.
+I am a 2 years old, spayed female, Shepherd Mix weighing around 63 lbs.
 I am here because The Animal Pad rescued me a shelter in Ensenada called Ellos Son La Razon.
 Before I was taken to this shelter, I was found under an abandoned trailer… this may be why I have separation anxiety.
 I am house/bathroom/leash trained!